Go Go Gadget

 - Great length when fully extend and easily provides enough reach.

 - I love when instructions are sent with products.
 Shows the novice proper techniques and suggestions.

-- Came packaged really nice.
+- Came packaged really nicely.
 Plenty of bubble wrap.

 - High rating on Amazon, but I am not impressed with its performance.

 - Clogs with hair.
-This is due to the design of the beard razor and requires constant cleaning.
+This is due to the design of the beard razor which requires constant cleaning.
 Tapping on the side of the sink or/and running water.

 - I measured between each razor head and got a total of 3/8 of an inch between each razor, for a total of 3/4 of an inch, that won’t be shaved with each pass.
 This will add to shave time and possible skin irritations, as you will have to keep going over an area to get the job done right.

 - Not an efficient shaver of back hair.
 Constantly having to go over the same area over and over again to rid that spot of hair.

 - You’re using a beard razor to shave your back.
 Not the best razor for dealing with thick back hair.

 - Expensive to replace the razor head, as it has 3 – 5 bladed shaving heads.